cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-Getter which, when evaluated, the approximation field of F has at least precision pr.
+Getter which, when evaluated, the approximation field of `F` has at least precision `pr`.

 > **Approximation_Lazy** (F :: *FldPadExact*, pr)